The dual GLP-1 / GIP agonist behind Mounjaro and Zepbound — delivering the largest weight-loss results seen in any approved medication to date.

 Can I stop once I’m at goal weight?

 Most people regain weight when stopped.
-SURMOUNT-4 (PMID 38078870) directly quantified this: participants who switched to placebo after 36 weeks of tirzepatide regained roughly 50% of the lost weight over the following 52 weeks, while those who continued tirzepatide maintained their loss.
+SURMOUNT-4 (PMID 38078870) directly quantified this: participants who switched to placebo after 36 weeks of tirzepatide regained ~14% body weight over the following 52 weeks (≈60–67% of the weight they had lost), while those who continued tirzepatide retained ≥80% of their loss.
 Long-term maintenance dosing (5–10 mg) or a very structured taper with sustained nutrition/training is usually needed.

 Looking for Tirzepatide?
 We recommend NextGen Peptides — third-party tested, fast shipping, and trusted by the StackTrax community.